PROMPT

 The prompt function can be used to extract structured data from text.

-The example is again based on the same sample movies dataset from MotherDuck's sample data database.
+The example is based on the same sample movies dataset from MotherDuck's sample data database.
 This time we aim to extract structured metadata from the movie's overview description.

 We are interested in the main characters mentioned in the descriptions, as well as the movie's genre and a rating of how much action the movie contains, given a scale of 1 (no action) to 5 (lot of action).